OpenSDN-io/docs/contributing-to-opensdn/getting-started/OpenSDN_JIRA_Workflow.rst

       smaller user stories and used to bundle/group new features (BluePrints) together in one place.

--  Story (Not available for TF Bugs) - Capture user stories
+-  Story (Not available for OpenSDN Bugs) - Capture user stories

--  New Feature - introduction of new feature into Tungsten fabric
+-  New Feature - introduction of new feature into OpenSDN

 -  Bug - default bucket for any issue that does not fall into the category of improvement or a new feature